mackoo13/LDDReflector/readme.md

 To convert it back to .lxf format, create a new .lxf file and use Import (Ctrl+I).

+## Supported bricks

 At the moment, about 450 types of bricks are supported.
-Further are possible to reflect, but so far not included to the application.
+Much more are possible to reflect, but so far not included to the application.
 Adding new parts' dimensions is quite time-consuming, so at this stage I concentrated only on the more common ones.
 If you need a particular part support, I can add it for you, so feel free to contact me.